Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 Taking the night train from Hamburg

-An alternative option which avoids the three hour wait in Gothenburg, only has one connection and enables the entire journey to be made on trains which have seat reservations available, is to take the Snalltaget night service to Stockholm.
+An alternative option which only has one connection and enables the entire journey to be made on trains which have seat reservations available, is to take the Snalltaget night service to Stockholm.

 It is typically due into Stockholm at around 14:15 with an easily timed connection into a train on to Oslo which usually departs at 15:29; though you won't be arriving in Oslo until shortly before midnight.